Eadgyth/Programming-Editor/README.md

 <p>
 Running and compiling the program requires Java 8 or higher.
 Compiling and building an executable jar file can be done by creating a Java project with existing sources in Netbeans (using the src folder from the repository as sources directory).
-This program itself may be used too :).
 <p>
-To test the program also the executable jar file in
+To try the program also the executable jar file in the
-<a href=> in the releases site may be used.
-Copy this file
+<a href="https://github.com/Eadgyth/Programming-Editor/releases">releases</a> site may be
-to any directory and run it by double clicking or from a shell using the command 'java -jar Eadgyth.jar'.
+used.
+Copy this file to any directory and run it by double clicking or from a shell using the command 'java -jar Eadgyth.jar'.
 <p>
-If the editor shall be used for compiling Java code by the built-in compile option it must be made sure that it is run using the JRE contained in the JDK (and not the public JRE).
+If this editor shall be used for compiling Java code by the built-in compile option it must be made sure that it is run using the JRE contained in the JDK (and not the public JRE).
 <p>
 For using the built-in function to run code the path variables that point to the executables of a programming language may have to be set in the OS (they have to under Windows).